 Am I a terrible person for thinking that?

 Posted Oct 24, 2011

 Anger, fantasies, fear, despair, and obsessions—what is normal and what is not?
 Is your husband drinking too much?
 When does sadness become depression?
 What do those thoughts about your best friend's wife really mean?

-By writing this blog we hope to open the door on private worries, and provide informed answers to commonplace questions about what is normal, what is wacky, and what is pathological.
+We hope to open the door on private worries and provide informed answers to commonplace questions about what is normal, what is wacky, and what is pathological.
 Our purpose is to provide an antidote to shame and worry by providing accurate information.
-If you have a question or something you have been wondering about-write to us.
-We want to hear from you and would be delighted to post on the topics you most want to hear about.
+If you have a question or something you have been wondering about, write to us.
+We want to hear from you and would be delighted to post on the topics you most want to read.

-If you think you experience the more garden-variety form of intrusive thoughts-rest assured.
+If you think you experience the more garden-variety form of intrusive thoughts, rest assured.
 They're normal.
-Next time they occur try to remember that there is a difference between a thought and an action, and don't waste your time trying to push the thought out of your mind.
+The next time they occur, try to remember that there is a difference between a thought and an action; don't waste your time trying to push the thought out of your mind.
 Just let it pop in and roll right out again.
 And don't hesitate to share the thought with a friend.
 They can be pretty entertaining (my husband tells me his all the time) and by sharing our experiences we take one more step toward figuring out what's normal.

 Copyright: Hannah E. Reese